Online poker is now legal in Michigan.

-Only existing casinos, which include three commercial casinos in Detroit and 12 tribal casino operators throughout the state, will be able to procure online gambling licenses.
+Only existing casino operators, which include three commercial casinos in Detroit and 12 tribal casino operators throughout the state, will be able to procure online gambling licenses.

 Each will be allowed one online casino brand and one online poker brand per license, up to two total brands apiece.